“This is our world.

 In 2010 Maya introduced the Gender Wheel and the Gender Team in the second book we ever published, the Gender Now Coloring Book.
 It was a jammed packed coloring extravaganza exploring bodies, nature and history in relation to multiple gender identities.
 It also opened up the possibility of play and expansion around our still limited language of “boy” and “girl.”

 NOTE TO PARENTS, EDUCATORS, AND ADULT ALLIES: This is a body-positive picture book showing bodies in their natural state (i.e. with no clothes on, albeit in a stylized way) and is specifically created for a supportive adult to explore alongside a child.
-While it would be great if this book was used in schools, we know that only the most progressive schools would likely adopt it.
-Our other book They She He Me is a powerful companion to this book and suitable for classroom environments and breaking down gender assumptions and stereotypes.
+If you prefer a clothed version more conducive to school environments, check out our School Edition.
+Also, our other book They She He Me is a powerful companion to this book and also suitable for classroom environments and breaking down gender assumptions and stereotypes.

 More about Gender Now: